Animal field guide

 - Its dangers include raccoons, foxes, dogs, birds, snakes, vehicles, and humans, which is why the principle must work under pressure rather than only look interesting.

-Habitat: Box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
+Habitat: Native range keys: north_america.
+Box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
 That habitat matters to Hinged Shelter because it creates the exact problem the animal is built to answer; remove that setting, and the behavior loses much of its meaning.

-Native range: Box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
+Native range: Native range keys: north_america.
+Box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
 That habitat matters to Hinged Shelter because it creates the exact problem the animal is built to answer; remove that setting, and the behavior loses much of its meaning.

 To find Eastern Box Turtle in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Box Turtle belongs in woodlands, meadows, scrub edges, moist leaf litter, and seasonal shallow wetlands.
 That habitat matters to Hinged Shelter because it creates the exact problem the animal is built to answer; remove that setting, and the behavior loses much of its meaning. than by covering too much ground.

 - Quiet marsh edges, reedbeds, river bends, or shallow wetland margins